rosieRRRRR/UDC/README.md

 ## **Conclusion (Informative)**

-UCI does not rely on models behaving well.
+UDC does not rely on models behaving well.
 It ensures systems behave safely **even when models do not**.